Revised July 7, 2015; March 30, 2018

 In order to ensure compliance with the University’s disclosure obligations under federal securities laws and to provide such certification for future Bonds, these policies and procedures for reviewing and updating the University Appendices (collectively, the “Disclosure Policy”) are adopted.
 The President or his/her designee may, as may be necessary, review the Disclosure Policy and provide updates.
 By adopting this Disclosure Policy and by requiring staff to adhere to this Disclosure Policy, procedures to comply with the University’s disclosure obligations under federal securities law and to provide a reasonable basis for the certification described above are hereby formalized.

 - Office of Administration and Finance.
-The Unit of Administration and Finance oversees the financial operations of the University and is charged with preparing the University Appendices.
-The Vice President for Administration and Finance (VPAF) administers the Unit of Administration and Finance and serves as a member of the President’s cabinet, along with the Provost and Senior Vice President, the Vice President for Research, the Vice President for Student Life and Dean of Students, the Vice President for Communications and Marketing, the Vice President for Human Capital Services, the Director of Intercollegiate Athletics, the Chief of Staff and Director of Community Relations, the Director of Governmental Relations, the President of the Kansas State University Foundation, and the President of the Alumni Association.
-The President's Cabinet meets regularly each month and discusses information material to the finances and operations of the University.
+The Division of Administration and Finance oversees the financial operations of the University and is charged with preparing the University Appendices.
+The Vice President for Administration and Finance (VPAF) administers the Division of Administration and Finance and serves as a member of the President’s cabinet, along with the Provost and Senior Vice President, the Vice President for Research, the Vice President for Student Life and Dean of Students, the Vice President for Communications and Marketing, the Vice President for Human Capital Services, the Director of Intercollegiate Athletics, the Chief of Staff and Director of Community Relations, the Director of Governmental Relations, the President of the Kansas State University Foundation, and the President of the Alumni Association.
+The President's Cabinet meets regularly each month and discusses information related to the finances and operations of the University.